 - Make notes afterward about the response you received.

-Since 1978, the National Federation of Community Broadcasters has acted in the interests of community radio.
+The National Federation of Community Broadcasters has acted in the interests of community radio.
 We illustrate its importance to America’s diverse communities.
 Our advocacy work includes:

 - Educating the public about community media.
 Community radio boosts cities and towns across the United States, by bringing music, ideas, culture and the arts to life.
 These media organizations contribute to local economies, creating jobs and improving commerce.
 In addition, public media serves a critical role as part of the nationwide Emergency Alert System, passing on advisories and information to the public in times of disaster or emergency.

 - Defending public funding for educational media.
 Educational media was funded through the Communications Act that President Johnson signed in 1967.
-The Corporation for Public Broadcasting serves an essential role, about which NFCB works with Protect My Public Media and others to teach all Americans.

 - Community Counts Coalition.
 Spearheaded by NFCB in alliance with partner organizations, the coalition was formed to bring the collective community media voice to local and national policy tables; to maintain and expand Corporation for Public Broadcasting funding for community media organizations, and to convey the importance of cultural and regional diversity in media.